 ‘Cause I’ve built my life around you

-This part of the chorus reveals the fear of change and the difficulty of letting go, especially when one’s life is so deeply entwined with another person.
+This is all about the fear of change and the difficulty of letting go, especially when one’s life is so deeply entwined with another person.
+She is probably referring to her romantic and professional relationship with bandmate Lindsey Buckingham.

 But time makes you bolder